Don McCune

-Donald McCune (born October 9, 1936), originally from Munster, Indiana and now of Las Vegas, Nevada, is an American retired right-handed ten-pin bowler most known for his years in the Professional Bowlers Association (PBA).
+Donald Eugene McCune (October 9, 1936 – February 28, 2026) was an American right-handed ten-pin bowler most known for his years in the Professional Bowlers Association (PBA).
 McCune won eight PBA Tour titles in his career.
 Six of his eight titles came in the 1973 season, during which he was credited with unwittingly initiating a major change in the sport of bowling.
-He is a member of the PBA and USBC Halls of Fame.
+He was a member of the PBA and USBC Halls of Fame.

-Early career
+Early life

-McCune was a member of the U.S. Army and began bowling seriously in all-Army leagues.
+Donald Eugene McCune was born in Morrison, Illinois, on October 9, 1936.
+Growing up in Munster, Indiana, he was a member of the U.S. Army and began bowling seriously in all-Army leagues.